-An eyelid lesion is a growth that develops on the eyelid.
+An eyelid lesion is a growth that develops on the eyelid, this can be a serious tumor or just a benign lump.
 Lesions may appear on the eyelid for a variety of reasons, including infection, benign and malignant tumors, and structural problems.

 Most eyelid lesions are not vision-threatening or life-threatening, but should be evaluated by your eye doctor to ensure they are not cancerous, or pre-cancerous growths.

 Proper treatment of eyelid lesions relies on an accurate diagnosis.
 Some lesions may respond to warm compresses and antibiotics, while others will require excision, cryotherapy or laser treatment.

 There are two different types of eyelid lesions:

 - Malignant (cancerous) eyelid lesions

 Signs and symptoms of an eyelid lesion

 Benign (noncancerous) eyelid lesions may be pigmented or flesh colored, and often do not cause any pain or discomfort— unless they are scratched, in which case they may bleed and become painful.